yuyatinnefeld/prometheus/exam/exam-mock.md

 - What  is the definition of a metric?
 - What is the CLI utility tool for Prometheus called?
 - Which type of metric is suitable for measuring the internal temperature of a server?
+- What is the data type of Prometheus metric values?

 ### Instrumentation and Exporters (16%)